Hlohovec: Landmarks

 The dominant building is a Renaissance-Baroque Erdődy-castle built in 1720.
 The castle is built on the place of a pre-existing Slavic settlement and a medieval castle.
 In the castle area is the Empire theatre built in 1802, a riding school from the 18th century, and a Baroque garden pavilion.

 In the middle of St. Michael Square stands the Gothic church of St. Michael with its highly decorated portal.
 Next to the church is the Chapel of Saint Anna from the 18th century.
 On the northern border of the central part of the town is the Franciscan church and monastery built in 1492.
 Part of the monastery premises nowadays occupies the Museum of National History and Geography.

-The most visited and beautiful natural part of town is the castle park with its lake, French terraces, and rare wood species, especially old sycamore trees.
+The most visited part of town is the castle park with its lake, French terraces, and rare wood species, especially old sycamore trees.